TristanCacqueray/tristancacqueray.github.io/content/zettle/music/reaper.md

 the audio latency is negative (recording starts a few ms after the audio play first midi).

 In `Preferences` -> `Audio` -> `Recording`, untick `Use audio driver reported latency`, then adjust recording manually.

+## Free impulse response

+For ReaVerb, use [Big Gee's Lexicon 480L](https://grantnelson.co/article/1/lexicon-480l-free-impulse-responses), like Large Room, or Small Plate (which is bigger :)